Cognigy/Documentation/docs/en/docs/live-agent/conversation/send-reply.md

 To request a file, follow these steps:

 1. Click the **Request file** icon at the bottom of the Live Agent reply field.
-A window for the file request appears prompts your confirmation.
+A window for the file request appears and prompts you to confirm.

     <figure>
     <img src="{{config.site_url}}live-agent/images/LA-conversation-workflow-24.png" width="100%" alt="Live Agent request file upload" />
       <figcaption>Request file upload</figcaption>
     </figure>

-2. Click **Send** to confirm that you want to send the file request to the customer to enable the file upload.
+2. Click **Send**, to confirm that you want to send the file request to the customer to enable the file upload.
 A message should appear in the chat indicating that the file has been requested.

 <figure>
 <img src="{{config.site_url}}live-agent/images/LA-conversation-workflow-26.png" width="100%" alt="Live Agent request file upload message" />